rachelle-norman/airline-loyalty-program-project/sql-code.md

-# 🛫 Airline Loyalty Program Project - SQL Technical Reference
+# 🛫 SQL Technical Reference

 This file houses the SQL code utilized to uncover insights and analytics for this project.
 The SQL scripts provided here serve as a record of the queries and transformations performed on the dataset and provided in my Data Analysis Report.